biobricks/level-tree-index/README.md

 ```
 depth: 0, // how many (grand)children deep to go.
 0 means infinite
-includeParent: true, // include the parent specified by parentPath in the stream
 paths: true, // output the path for each child
 keys: true, // output the key for each child
 values: true, // output the value for each child